alexiajackson40/OSCT/README.md

 Go to the official MySQL website and download the **MySQL Community Server** for Windows:
 (https://dev.mysql.com/downloads/mysql/)

+Download Windows (x86, 64-bit), MSI Installer.
+Then run the installer and follow the prompts.

 During installation:
 - Set the **root password** (you’ll need it later).
 - Ensure MySQL Server is configured to start automatically.